c-eg/themoviedbapi/README.md

 example above, you may want to display an error message to the user about failing authentication.

 ### Using your own HTTP client
-By default, `TmdbApi` uses the built-in `info.movito.themoviedbapi.tools.TmdbHttpClient`, which is backed by the JDK's `java.net.http.HttpClient`.
-If you would rather use a different HTTP client, you can provide your own implementation of the `info.movito.themoviedbapi.tools.TmdbRequestExecutor` interface.
+By default, `TmdbApi` uses the built-in `uk.co.conoregan.themoviedbapi.tools.TmdbHttpClient`, which is backed by the JDK's `java.net.http.HttpClient`.
+If you would rather use a different HTTP client, you can provide your own implementation of the `uk.co.conoregan.themoviedbapi.tools.TmdbRequestExecutor` interface.

 Your implementation only has to make the call and hand back the raw response.
 If the request fails (e.g. an `IOException`), wrap it in a
-`info.movito.themoviedbapi.tools.TmdbException`.
-Interpreting TMdB status codes (e.g. mapping unsuccessful responses to exceptions) is handled by the library on top of your executor, so you do not need to deal with that (see `info.movito.themoviedbapi.tools.TmdbApiClient` for more information).
+`uk.co.conoregan.themoviedbapi.tools.TmdbException`.
+Interpreting TMdB status codes (e.g. mapping unsuccessful responses to exceptions) is handled by the library on top of your executor, so you do not need to deal with that (see `uk.co.conoregan.themoviedbapi.tools.TmdbApiClient` for more information).

 Then, simply pass your implementation to `TmdbApi` instead of the API key:
 ```java